rjayroach/prepd.orig/README.md

 2. Connect to the VM

 Before connecting, ensure you have loaded your ssh key into ssh agent so that you can access git repostories from inside the VM

+The VM will have a unique hostname following this nomenclature: node0.project-name.organization-name.local

 If you have configured ssh for connections to the .local domain then: